NavinBondade/Revealing-The-Emotions-In-Human-Speech/README.md

 <h2>Dataset</h2>
 <p>The dataset on which model trained is from University of Toronto, Psychology Department and can be downloaded from kaggle: https://bit.ly/3yAatHM or from the official website: https://bit.ly/3yzKv7B.</p>
 <h2>Conclusion</h2>
-<p>In this project, I have created an LSTM based deep learning system that identifies seven emotions: Angry, Happy, Neutral, Sad, Fearful, Disgusted, and Suprised in human speech with an impressive accuracy of 94 percent.</p>
+<p>In this project, I have created an LSTM based deep learning system that is capable of determining seven emotions: Angry, Happy, Neutral, Sad, Fearful, Disgusted, and Suprised in human speech with an impressive accuracy of 94 percent.</p>